metio/terraform-provider-k8s/docs/data-sources/flux_framework_org_mini_cluster_v1alpha2_manifest.md

 - `commands` (Attributes) More specific or detailed commands for just workers/broker (see [below for nested schema](#nestedatt--spec--services--commands))
 - `environment` (Map of String) Key/value pairs for the environment
 - `image` (String) Container image must contain flux and flux-sched install
-- `image_pull_secret` (String) Allow the user to pull authenticated imagesBy default no secret is selected.
-Settingthis with the name of an already existingimagePullSecret will specify that secretin the pod spec.
+- `image_pull_secret` (String) Allow the user to pull authenticated images By default no secret is selected.
+Setting this with the name of an already existing imagePullSecret will specify that secret in the pod spec.
-- `launcher` (Boolean) Indicate that the command is a launcher that willask for its own jobs (and provided directly to flux start)
+- `launcher` (Boolean) Indicate that the command is a launcher that will ask for its own jobs (and provided directly to flux start)
 - `life_cycle` (Attributes) Lifecycle can handle post start commands, etc. (see [below for nested schema](#nestedatt--spec--services--life_cycle))
 - `logs` (String) Log output directory
 - `name` (String) Container name is only required for non flux runners
 - `no_wrap_entrypoint` (Boolean) Do not wrap the entrypoint to wait for flux, add to path, etc?
-- `ports` (List of String) Ports to be exposed to other containers in the clusterWe take a single list of integers and map to the same
+- `ports` (List of String) Ports to be exposed to other containers in the cluster We take a single list of integers and map to the same
-- `pull_always` (Boolean) Allow the user to dictate pullingBy default we pull if not present.
-Settingthis to true will indicate to pull always
+- `pull_always` (Boolean) Allow the user to dictate pulling By default we pull if not present.
+Setting this to true will indicate to pull always
 - `resources` (Attributes) Resources include limits and requests (see [below for nested schema](#nestedatt--spec--services--resources))
 - `run_flux` (Boolean) Application container intended to run flux (broker)
-- `secrets` (Attributes) Secrets that will be added to the environmentThe user is expected to create their own secrets for the operator to find (see [below for nested schema](#nestedatt--spec--services--secrets))
+- `secrets` (Attributes) Secrets that will be added to the environment The user is expected to create their own secrets for the operator to find (see [below for nested schema](#nestedatt--spec--services--secrets))
-- `security_context` (Attributes) Security Contexthttps://kubernetes.io/docs/tasks/configure-pod-container/security-context/ (see [below for nested schema](#nestedatt--spec--services--security_context))
+- `security_context` (Attributes) Security Context https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ (see [below for nested schema](#nestedatt--spec--services--security_context))
 - `volumes` (Attributes) Existing volumes that can be mounted (see [below for nested schema](#nestedatt--spec--services--volumes))
 - `working_dir` (String) Working directory to run command from